swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Detailed design

 Property wrappers are essentially sugar wrapping a given property with compiler-synthesized code.
-This proposal retains this principle, employing the following rules and transformation.
+This proposal retains this principle, employing the following transformation.

 ### Function body transformation